kitchen-clean-msg – 7/16/06

-Comments and suggestions on cleaning the kitchen after an SCA event.
+Comments and suggestions on cleaning the kitchen after an SCA feast.

 NOTE: See also the files: evnt-stewards-msg, headcooks-msg, feast-decor-msg, feast-serving-msg, tokens-msg, event-ideas-msg, camp-kitchens-msg.